Best Dog DNA Tests 2023: DNA My Dog vs Wisdom Panel vs Embark vs Orivet vs EasyDNA & More

 DNA My Dog’s Essential Breed ID Test is an affordable option for an at-home canine DNA assessment.
 Although you get a report on your dog’s dominant breeds and any breed-related health concerns and personality traits, DNA My Dog is mediocre compared to the breed and trait information you get with our top picks.

 DNA My Dog also offers a Premium Breed ID Test, which covers everything in its essential test plus a couple of interesting features.
-This test determines the biological age of your pup by measuring the length of your dog’s telomeres, the protective caps at the end of each chromosome that tend to shorten with age.
+This dog DNA test determines the biological age of your pup by measuring the length of your dog’s telomeres, the protective caps at the end of each chromosome that tend to shorten with age.
 This can provide insight into the predicted longevity and health of a dog.
 It also determines the extent of your dog’s wolf and coyote DNA.

 ProsCons